 How to find your h-index on Google Scholar

-Google Scholar is a search engine with special focus on academic papers and patents.
-It's limited in its functionality compared to the major academic databases Scopus and Web of Science, but it is free, and you will easily know your way around because it is like doing a search on Google.
+Google Scholar is a search engine with a special focus on academic papers and patents.
+It's limited in functionality compared to the major academic databases Scopus and Web of Science, but it is free, and you will easily know your way around because it is like doing a search on Google.

 How to calculate your h-index using Google Scholar

-Google Scholar can automatically calculate your h-index, you just need to set up a profile first.
+Google Scholar can automatically calculate your h-index; you just need to set up a profile first.
 By default, Google Scholar profiles are public - allowing others to find you and see your publications and h-index.
 However, if you don't want to have such a public web presence, you can un-tick the "make my profile public" box on the final page of setting up your profile.

 Google Scholar also has a special author search, where you can look up the author profiles of others.
 It will, however, only show results for scholars with public profiles, as well as those of historical scientists like Albert Einstein.